Nikronic/awesome-research/reaching-out-to-prospective-advisors/cold-emails-contents.md

 4. Highlight the key points by making it italic/bold
 5. For undergrad students, your ***email is a writing sample***.
 ZERO errors, clear and structured
 6. Sign off with *"sincerely"*, name, your contact info
+7. If you can attach your CV and Test Scores as a link, it will be better.
+This will reduce storage space.[^1]

 My notes:
 1. make sure to read the PI's website for email instruction (note that if they have a special email title and you don't follow, they will never see your email)